 Figure S9.
-Quantification and visualization of baseline-dependent responses of (A) total bacterial load, (B) individual bacterial taxa, and (C) short-chain fatty acids (SCFAs) to resistant starch intervention.
+Quantification and visualization of baseline-dependent responses of (A) total bacterial density, (B) individual bacterial taxa, and (C) short-chain fatty acids (SCFAs) to resistant starch intervention.
 The same figure legend applies as in the main text Fig. 4A-C (the same order).

 Baseline dependence impedes prediction of SCFAs from microbiota composition.
-Predicating metabolomes from microbiota has been of long-standing interest but there have been controversies regarding whether metabolome, especially SCFAs, is predictable.
+Predicating metabolomes from microbiota has been of long-standing interest but there have been controversies regarding whether metabolome, especially SCFAs, is predictable [40-42].
 We evaluated the performance of machine learning models to predict the fecal SCFA concentrations using absolute abundance of bacterial taxa as predictors.
 All mice were split into training and test sets using two data-split approaches (Fig. 5A).
 The “interpolation” strategy generated balanced distribution of baseline microbiota composition between the training and test sets by randomly selecting a single mouse from each vendor as test data and leaving the other mice of the same vendor for training.
 By contrast, the “extrapolation” strategy produced highly unbalanced microbiota distribution by randomly selecting all mice from a vendor as test data and leaving the other vendors for training.
 Using a Random Forest (RF) regression model and data from inulin intervention, the training accuracy in terms of R2 is at least 66% regardless of SCFAs and data-split strategy.
-In the scenario of “interpolation”, the prediction accuracy of the three SCFAs varies from 10% to 45%, where butyrate is the most predictable SCFA probably due to its conserved pathways for de novo biosynthesis.
+In the scenario of “interpolation”, the prediction accuracy of the three SCFAs varies from 10% to 45%, where butyrate is the most predictable SCFA probably due to its main production pathway is retained to limited bacterial species [43].
 However, though not surprisingly, the R2 value for model prediction is less than 0 for all SCFAs in the “extrapolation” scenario, meaning that our model is highly overfit and generalizes worse than any linear model.
-We further showed that the poor performance of predicting extrapolated dataset cannot be significantly improved by using alternative models (Fig. S10A) or predictors (Fig. S10B).
+We further showed that the poor performance of predicting extrapolated dataset cannot be significantly improved by using alternative predictors (Fig. S10A) or model (Fig. S10B).
 In both data-split scenarios, the RF predictions are even more inaccurate using data from resistant starch intervention (Fig. S11A).

-We hypothesized that the poor performance of RF model stemmed from the strong dependence of SCFAs concentrations on baseline gut microbiota composition.
+We hypothesized that the poorer performance of RF model in “extrapolation” strategy was caused by the larger microbial dissimilarity between the training and test group compared to the “interpolation”, which largely stemmed from the substantial different baseline gut microbiota composition.
 By counting the presence and absence of each bacterial taxa in the baseline samples (Fig. 5C, S11B), we found that about 85% bacteria were only present in a subset of mice and >70% was not present in all vendors regardless of the intervention.
 Some of these bacteria that are missing in at least one vendor have been inferred as SCFAs producers (Fig. S12A).
 Formally, we quantified the similarity of gut microbiota composition between the training and test datasets in the “interpolation” and “extrapolation” scenarios used a RF classifier (see Methods).
 For both dietary fibers, we found that the testing set was almost fully distinguishable from the training set when the entire data was split by the “extrapolation” approach, while the two sets are very much alike when split by the “interpolation” strategy (Fig. 5D, S11C).
-The problem of the changed distribution between training and test dataset is formally known as covariate shift and the distribution gap can be sometimes counteracted by assigning weights to the training sets (see Methods).
+The problem of the changed distribution between training and test dataset is formally known as covariate shift and the distribution gap can be sometimes counteracted by assigning weights to the training sets (see Methods) [44].
 Unfortunately, the baseline gut microbiota between vendors seems to be too different and adding weights does not improve the prediction accuracy (Fig. S10C).